trunghth123/ImageProcessingLi/README.md

 # ImageProcessingLi
-An image processing project for lithium metal/ NMC particles - streamline the image processing/ data analysis for R&D labs and university labs.
+An image processing project for anode/ cathode particles - streamline the image processing/ data analysis for R&D labs and university labs.

 ## Introduction